zhudotexe/kani-vision/README.md

 ## Installation

-OpenAI:
+To install kani-vision, you must have at least Python 3.10. kani-vision uses extras to provide support for specific models - see below for model-specific instructions and other extras.

+You can combine multiple extras into a single command, like `pip install "kani-vision[openai,ascii]"`.

+### OpenAI (GPT-4V)

 ```shell
 $ pip install "kani-vision[openai]"
 ```

-LLaVA:
+### LLaVA v1.5

-Note: to install dependencies for LLaVA, you will have to run the following commands as the LLaVA package installs some outdated incompatible dependencies by default:
+Note: to install dependencies for LLaVA, you will have to run the following two commands as the LLaVA package installs some outdated incompatible dependencies by default:

 ```shell
 $ pip install "kani-vision[llava]"
 $ pip install --no-deps "llava @ git+https://github.com/haotian-liu/LLaVA.git@v1.1.1"
 ```

+### Other Extras

+- `pip install "kani-vision[ascii]"`: When using `chat_in_terminal_vision()`, this will display any images you provide to the model as ASCII art in your terminal :).